• Recipes

 • Add to the milk vinegar mixture: eggs, coconut or olive oil, vanilla extract.
 Mix together thoroughly with a whisk.
 Set aside.

-• In a second large mixing bowl combine: almond flour, coconut flour, baking powder, and 2 tsp sweetener of choice. whisk the dry ingredients together.
+• In a second large mixing bowl combine: almond flour, coconut flour, baking powder, and 2 teaspoon sweetener of choice. whisk the dry ingredients together.

 • Add the dry flour mixture to the wet egg mixture and whisk together thoroughly.